woocommerce/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 If you need to ensure the correct type for a value that a `yield` expression resolves to (e.g., the result of a `fetch` call or another async operation), you can use the `TypeYield<T>` helper.
 This helper takes the type of the asynchronous function/operation being yielded (`T`) and resolves to the type of the value that the promise fulfills with.

-Let's expand the previous example.
-Suppose `fetch` returns a `Response` object, and then you process it to get data:
+Suppose `fetchCounterData` returns a promise that resolves to an object:

     ```ts
     import { store, type AsyncAction, type TypeYield } from '@wordpress/interactivity';